What licenses does the Board issue?

 Why do I have to get course descriptions for the year and term I took the course?
 What if the college doesn’t have any catalogs?

-The credentialing committee requires course descriptions to judge the content of the courses you took for your degree, so the descriptions must be for the actual course you took.
+The Board requires course descriptions to judge the content of the courses you took for your degree, so the descriptions must be for the actual course you took.
 All accredited colleges and universities keep the course catalogs for every year that they were accredited.
 You can contact your school’s library reference section and request that they locate the correct catalog, copy the pages you need and send them to you.

 How long does it take to process an application?
 (Board Rule R4-6-302)